RevisitingSSI/RevisitingSSI.com/_pages/meetings/20251202-kickoff-slides.md

 ## 9. Relational Autonomy

 ### Core insight:
-"I am because we are." —Ubuntu philosophy
+“I am because we are” —Ubuntu philosophy

 ### Key question:
 How do we credential relationships, not just attributes?

-*Immigration systems separate families—bonds are invisible.*
+*Immigration systems separate families;<br>bonds are invisible*

 ----